A self-guided art walking tour of Stockholm

 Starting at the Central Station, walk down Vasagatan and make your first stop at Rosenbadsparken to admire one of Anders Zorn’s final pieces, the sculpture ‘Morgonbad’ (Morning bath).
 A young woman clasps a sponge in her hands as water flows down her body.
 It was originally called Svampen (The Sponge) and is one of three specimens cast.

-Now refuelled, you’ll move on to the final parts of the walk.
+Now refueled, you’ll move on to the final parts of the walk.
 Admire the golden crowns on Skeppsholmsbron and head on to Skeppsholmen.
-Home to the Royal Institute of Art, this is one of my favourite small islands in Stockholm, surrounded by little boats, twinkling lights and fabulous views.
+Home to the Royal Institute of Art, this is one of my favorite small islands in Stockholm, surrounded by little boats, twinkling lights, and fabulous views.
 Walk along Brobänken around the island.

-For an extra walk and feeling of completion you can take the bridge and move on to Kastellholmen, climbing up to Kastellet.
-The citadel was built in 1667 but redesigned in 1845 after being destroyed by accident and became a permanent part of Stockholm’s defence in WW2.
+For an extra walk and a feeling of completion, you can take the bridge and move on to Kastellholmen, climbing up to Kastellet.
+The citadel was built in 1667 but redesigned in 1845 after being destroyed by accident and became a permanent part of Stockholm’s defense in WW2.
 To this day, the Swedish military ensign flag is hoisted every morning to signify that the nation is at peace.
 Here’s hoping we continue to see it flying proudly every day!

 Wishing you a wonderful walk and stort lycka till!